DILAB-HYU/SA-TSC/README.md

 # Datasets
 We used three public datasets in this research.
-80% of the data are used as the train set and the other 20% are used as test set.
-And for model finetuning '1 subject' or '2 subjects' are selected among the training dataset.
+The dataset is partitioned into two subsets: 80% for the training set and the remaining 20% for the test set.
+During the fine-tuning process of the model, either '1 subject' or '2 subjects' are used from within the training dataset.

 - HAR(https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones)
 - ISRUC(https://sleeptight.isr.uc.pt/?page_id=48)
 - SleepEDF(https://github.com/MousaviSajad/SleepEEGNet/blob/master/data_2013/download_physionet.sh)